jTCode2408/node-db-challenge/README.md

 ### Tasks schema

-*Business Rules: A task belongs to only one project.*
+*Requirements: A task belongs to only one project.*
 A task is one of the steps needed to complete the project.
 Table contains following data:

  - a unique ID.